brave/qa-resources/wikitemplate.md

 ## Downloads

-- [ ] Test downloading a file works and that all actions on the download item works.
+- [ ] Test downloading a file works and that all actions on the download item works

 ## Fullscreen

 - [ ] Test that entering full screen window works View -> Toggle Full Screen.
-And exit back (Not Esc).
+And exit back (Not Esc)
 - [ ] Test that entering HTML5 full screen works.
 And Esc to go back. (youtube.com)

 ## Tabs, Pinning and Tear off tabs